mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 But like, it's so important to do manual testing.
 Like you have to, you absolutely have to, now that the automated testing, the tolerance for like how much automated testing should be in place is going to vary wildly on a lot of different things.
-Right. if you, if you've got something like.
-A Netflix app that you're going to deploy to a smart TV that is never going to be updated or rarely going to be updated.
+Right. if you, if you've got something like a Netflix app that you're going to deploy to a smart TV that is never going to be updated or rarely going to be updated.
-Then you better be sure that there's not any bugs in it, which means you're going to have to make sure there's a lot of automated tests and some manual testing, obviously before it goes out. because once it goes out the ship sail, most of these things can be updated now. but like, You know, if, if you just, if you just have apps that are very long lived, they go out any like, deployed like Android app or whatever they go out.
+Then you better be sure that there's not any bugs in it, which means you're going to have to make sure there's a lot of automated tests and some manual testing, obviously before it goes out. because once it goes out the ship sale, most of these things can be updated now. but like, You know, if, if you just, if you just have apps that are very long lived, they go out any like, deployed like Android app or whatever they go out.